 For our Fall/Holiday 2018 Collection we’re experimenting with new acetates, ultrathin metal constructions and semi-flat lenses, reworking timeless silhouettes and color combinations through a contemporary filter.
 From optical there’s the metal Robson and its angled take on a P3 shape.
 In sun we’re excited about the acetate Horizon and Pier with enclosed metal eye wire and filigree detailing.
 There’s lots of new colors for our glass and CR-39 lenses, including the Crescent and Seville’s half gradients and the Steiner’s pop pure glass tones.
 We’ve also brought back some of our old school favorites—Louella and Wellesley, Hampton and Kinney—for the fall season.

-Our first frame needs no introduction...Kinney is our bestseller, and this season, adds two new colorways to its lineup for a total of nine colorways to choose from.
+Our first frame needs no introduction...Kinney is our bestselling eyeglass frame, and this season, adds two new colorways to its lineup for a total of nine colorways to choose from.
 With classic proportions and a keyhole bridge, Kinney is an enduring style that's flattering on both men and women.

 No one wants to be that person who wears sunglasses indoors.
 But don’t worry, we wouldn’t try prying your new favorite Playa sunnies from your hands without offering you an equally enticing accessory, the Playa optical .
 With shiny sculpted metal temples and glowing acetate inserts in all new colorways, the Playa’s got you covered for rainy days come this fall.